hsanson/chrome-pass/README.md

     $HOME/.password-store

-In case you have the password store located somewhere else you may try using a symbolic link to work around this limitation.
+In case you have the password store located somewhere else you may try using a symbolic link to work around this limitation or set the `PASSWORD_STORE_DIR` env variable to point to the password store location.

 ### Password Paths